En7ity303/youtube-downloader/README.md

 ------------
 FOR WINDOWS
 1) You have to install python 3, you can install it by the microsoft store
-1) You need to install pytube library, open the cmd as administrator and put the command "pip install pytube"
+1) You need to install pytube and pydub, open the cmd as administrator and put the command "pip install pytube pydube"
 2) Now you are ready to execute the python script
 ------------